- sevelamer carbonate

 Serum phosphorus levels must be monitored and the dose of sevelamer carbonate titrated by 0.8 g three times per day (2.4 g/day) increments every 2-4 weeks until an acceptable serum phosphorus level is reached, with regular monitoring thereafter.

-Patients taking Sevelamer carbonate Genthon 800 mg film-coated tablets should adhere to their prescribed diets.
+Patients taking sevelamer carbonate should adhere to their prescribed diets.

 In clinical practice, treatment will be continuous based on the need to control serum phosphorus levels and the daily dose is expected to be an average of approximately 6 g per day.

-The safety and efficacy of Sevelamer carbonate Genthon 800 mg film-coated tablets has not been established in children below the age of 18 years.
+The safety and efficacy of Sevelamer carbonate 800 mg film-coated tablets in children below the age of 6 years or in children with a BSA below 0.75 m2 have not been established.
+No data are available.

 Method of administration